 Push input on the client tick

-publishInput binds to alice, so the server’s fan-in already knows who sent the frame.
+publishInput binds to alice, so the server’s fan-in knows who sent the frame.

 3